Loading...

 Completing the Grapheme Inventory

 You have already listed many graphemes which occur in the language.
-Now you are ready to complete the Grapheme Inventory list, with any symbols whose features need t be updated..
+Now you are ready to complete the Grapheme Inventory list, with any symbols whose features need to be updated.
 You can now update the consonant list by adding the missing consonants (the ones that were not covered by the initialization process).

 1. On the Tools menu, point to Grapheme Inventory, and then click Update Consonant Inventory.